mozmeao/platform-docs/docs/architecture/decisions/0008-move-demos-to-gcp.md

 default, supervisord runs in the container, so it updates DB and L10N files automatically.

-This process is triggered by a simple push to a specific target branch. e.g. pushing code to mozorg-demo-2 will result in the relevant code being deployed in Mozorg mode to www-demo2.allizom.org, while pushing to pocket-demo-4 will deploy it to www-demo4.tekcopteg.com in Pocket mode.
+This process is triggered by a push to a specific target branch. e.g. pushing code to mozorg-demo-2 will result in the relevant code being deployed in Mozorg mode to www-demo2.allizom.org, while pushing to pocket-demo-4 will deploy it to www-demo4.tekcopteg.com in Pocket mode.